nnethercote/counts/README.md

 # Overview

-`counts` tallies line frequencies within text files, like an improved version of the Unix command chain `sort | uniq -c`.
+`counts` is a command line tool for ad hoc profiling.
+It tallies line frequencies within text files, like an improved version of the Unix command chain `sort | uniq -c`.

 You can use it in combination with logging print statements in a program of interest to obtain invaluable, domain-specific profiling data.
-I call this technique "ad hoc profiling".

 # Building